i-MSCP/imscp/Vagrant/README.md

 - `ADMIN_PASSWORD`: Master administrator password
 - `DEFAULT_ADMIN_ADDRESS`: Master administrator email address

+You must also fill the `SERVER_HOSTNAME` parameter as the default hostname set in Vagrant boxes doesn't fit with i-MSCP policy.

 For all other parameters, the installer will make use of default values.
 Please consult the [preseed.pl](../docs/preseed.pl) template file for further details.